evandroagnes/cryptocurrencies-trading/README.md

 There are also some jupyter notebooks to perform analysis, backtesting and predictions:

 - cryptocurrencies_analysis: price analysis and backtesting on strategies;
-- cryptocurrencies_ml: a base machine learning model;
+- cryptocurrencies_ml: a basic machine learning model;
 - cryptocurrencies_alts: comparative altcoins analysis;